Krakow John Paul II Balice International Airport

 All Nippon Airways

-John Paul II International Airport Kraków - Balice serves the city of Kraków, Poland.
-The airport is the second-busiest airport in Poland, handling an average of three million passenger p/a.
-The airport is a hub for LOT - Polish Airlines, and Kraków Airport is also served by LCCs from across Europe.
+John Paul II International Airport Kraków - Balice serves the city of Kraków, in southern Poland.
+Located 11 kilometres from the city centre, the airport is a hub for LOT Polish Airlines, and is serviced by several LCCs with scheduled services across Europe.

 Location of Krakow John Paul II Balice International Airport, Poland

 Ground Handlers and Cargo Handlers servicing Krakow John Paul II Balice International Airport

 8 total articles